Grraahaam/PurpleDrank/PROJECT-OUTLINE.md

 - Create levels with increasing difficulty.
 - Add traps and ennemies so that player can die.
-- Add physics body to import gravity on jump and player moves.
+- Add physics body to interact with the gravity (jump and player movements).
 - Add bonuses and powers so that player can beat ennemies
-- Create levels that can be finished (even for the hardcore last one)
+- Create levels that can be finished (even for the hardest ones)

 ## Unit-4 Refactoring